-Part 1 assesses attainment against the taught English and Maths curriculum (up to the end of Year 5 for 11+), but with opportunities to appropriately stretch and challenge through the style and depth of the questions asked.
-This is to make things fair as different schools will teach the curriculum in different orders.
+Part 1 assesses attainment against the taught English and Maths curriculum (up to the end of Year 7), but with opportunities to appropriately stretch and challenge through the style and depth of the questions asked.
 Part 1 also assesses potential ability through reasoning.